Welcome to the ERGO UK web site!

 ERGO will continue to post regular updates on the Test Case to this website.

 FCA Guidance for insurers

-In light of the judgment in the Test Case, ERGO is considering whether claims and complaints from those policyholders that were advised that their claims or complaints are potentially affected by the final resolution of the Test Case are impacted by the judgment.
-ERGO is in the process of providing additional information to individual policyholders with regards the status of those claims or complaints should change or any of those claims and complaints are no longer affected by the Test Case, it will contact individual Policyholders accordingly in line with the FCA Guidance.
+In light of the judgment in the Test Case, ERGO has been considering whether claims and complaints from those policyholders that were advised that their claims or complaints are potentially affected by the final resolution of the Test Case are impacted by the judgment.
+ERGO is in the process of providing additional information to individual policyholders with regards the status of those claims or complaints in line with the FCA Guidance.